-36 Despite using a much longer panel and a different estimation structure than Hanson and McIntosh (2016), these results confirm these previous predictions that new inflows of working-age Mexicans will drop substantially by the middle of the 21st century.
+33 Despite using a much longer panel and a different estimation structure than that used by Hanson and McIntosh (2016), these results confirm these previous predictions that new inflows of working-age Mexicans will drop substantially by the middle of the 21st century.

-37 Negative net migration rates are an artefact of the linear model used to forecast future flows.
+34 Negative net migration rates are an artifact of the linear model used to forecast future flows.
 Our model predicts only 14 percent of the dyads to have negative net migration in 2020, but future decreases in population growth in sending countries drive the share of predicted negative dyads to 24 percent by 2040.